GerritForge/plugins_pull-replication/src/main/resources/Documentation/config.md

-	If two or more replication operations (to the same GIT and Ref) are scheduled at approximately the same time (and end up on different replication threads), there is a large probability that the last push to complete will fail with a remote "failure to lock" error.
+	If two or more replication operations (to the same GIT and Ref) are scheduled at approximately the same time (and end up on different replication threads), there is a large probability that the last fetch to complete will fail with a remote "failure to lock" error.
-	This option allows Gerrit to retry the replication push when the "failure to lock" error is detected.
+	This option allows Gerrit to retry the replication fetch when the "failure to lock" error is detected.

 	A good value would be 3 retries or less, depending on how often